 Speaking of tastes, vegans and vegetarians will be warmly embraced in Portland.
 The city boasts the largest number of options for diners in the US.
 You (or your vegan guests) won’t be ordering the “house salad, no dressing” in this city.
 That is unless it’s by choice!

 Portlanders love to shop locally and often favor locally-owned spots over big chains.
 That is part of the reason that Powell’s City of Books (or just call it Powell’s, as the locals do) has lasted this long.
 In a time when print books seem to be neglected in favor of technology, Powell’s is a Portland institution.
 Founded in 1971, it is the largest independently-owned bookstore in the world.
 They have more than 4 million new, used, rare, and out-of-print editions and it’s said they buy 3,000 used books a day.
 You could definitely spend a nice rainy day checking out the shelves here at Powell’s!

 The cherry on top

 Maraschino cherries – those sugary-sweet, neon red cherries that sit atop your ice cream sundae – were developed in Portland.
-Between 1925 and 1931, a professor at Oregon State University worked to solve the problem of cherries spoiling too quickly, and he perfected the modern process of making these candylike fruits.
+Between 1925 and 1931, a professor at Oregon State University worked to solve the problem of cherries spoiling too quickly.
+He perfected the modern process of making these candylike fruits.

 There are many more unusual facts about Portland, OR, but this is a little taste.

 Portland is known for its embrace of the outdoors, conscious consumerism, art, liberal views, and diversity.
-If you’re ready to make the move, let Unpakt help you find moving companies in Portland, and get started exploring all of the unique things this city has to offer.
+If you’re ready to make the move, let Unpakt help you find moving companies in Portland.
+You can quickly get started exploring all of the unique things this city has to offer!